-Red Pagoda Plant or Clerodendrum paniculatum is a shrub seen in most of south and south east Asia.
-The unique pagoda-like inflorescence make it eye-catching.
-These flower clusters have several small flowers in red and orange colors.
+The unique pagoda-like inflorescence makes it eye-catching.
+These flower clusters have several small individual flowers with red and orange colors.

 The red flower clusters are tall and grow 1 to 1.5 feet above the foliage.
-The tiny and tubular individual flowers are just about 1 cm in diameter.
+The tiny and tubular individual flowers are about 1 cm in diameter.
 These small flowers have five petals each.
-They originate around the branches in a layered fashion which gets pointed at the tip.
+They grow around the branches in a layered fashion which gets pointed at the tip.

 This evergreen shrub has large leaves with multiple pointed tips.
 Overall the plant grows up to 5 ft in height.

 The plant also has some medicinal values.
-The leaves and flowers are used treat swelling or inflammations.
+The leaves of the Pagoda plant exhibit antioxidant and anti-inflammatory activities [ref1].

 Red Pagoda Flower requires rich soil with medium moisture to grow.
 It grows under good sunlight or in moderate shade.
 It often grows by itself in rubber plantations.
 So it does not necessarily require full sunlight all the time.